Want a healthy vegan carrot cake? Here it is with a special ingredient… mango! Tender, moist, delicious. Vegan, oil-free, and whole-grain.

 Especially since I’ve had this vegan carrot cake recipe in my files for over three years.😲

-I’ve opted for a coconut butter-based frosting, as it is reminiscent of a cream cheese frosting for this healthy vegan carrot cake.
-However, if you prefer not to use coconut butter, you can substitute cashew butter instead (raw preferred for optimal color).
+I’ve opted for a coconut butter-base for this frosting, as it is very reminiscent of a traditional cream cheese frosting to me.
+If you prefer not to use coconut butter, you can absolutely substitute cashew butter instead (raw cashew butter preferred for optimal color).

 I think this is just a beautiful cake to serve on Mother’s Day.
-Pass along the message to whom it may concern. 😉
+Look how beautiful it is!

 Healthy Vegan Carrot Cake